Introduction

 To conclude my Bulldog Airbike 3.0 review I would say that they have really pulled it out of the bag and delivered an awesome product!

-The prior bike was just not quite up there with the Rogue, but this latest version is nearly identical, while undercutting it on price.
+The prior bike was just not quite up there with the Rogue, but this latest version has surpassed the Echo in my opinion and is the one I find myself riding the most mainly due to the smoother handle motion with a more ‘connected’ feeling in use, as well as the thinner handle girth which makes using the bike for longer rides far more comfortable .
 This is great to see from a UK manufacturer and long may it continue.

 What’s not to like?